 These burgers are better than any restaurant veggie burger I’ve ever tasted, and not one patty fell apart during the cooking process.
 They contain sweet potatoes (my favorite) and some smoky spice to impart a hint of grill flavor.
 As an added bonus, they are vegan (eggless!) and gluten free.
 They’d be perfect to serve at a get-together with friends who follow special diets.
 I’m not sure how well they would hold up on an outdoor grill, though, since I’ve only tried panfrying them.
 Although the recipe is a long one, I promise that the ingredients are common and the steps are simple.
 Hope you love them as much as I do (I bet Bill would!).

 You can join the registry here (I’m so glad I did).
 It’s as simple as swabbing your cheek and mailing it back.
 Odds are you’ll never be asked to donate, but you can be there in case someone needs you.

 - 1½ pounds sweet potatoes (smaller potatoes cook faster)

 - ⅓ cup millet

 - 1 cup old fashioned oats (use certified gluten-free oats if you are avoiding gluten)

-- 1 15 oz. can black beans, rinsed and drained (or 2 cups cooked black beans)
+- 1 can (15 ounces) black beans, rinsed and drained (or 2 cups cooked black beans)

 - ½ small red onion, diced